Ivaz Mehmed Pasha: Early life

+Ivaz Mehmed Pasha was of Albanian origin.
 His father Nasrullah was from Jagodina (in Serbia).
 His family was among the group of families known as evlad-ı fatihan, i.e., descendants of the early Ottoman soldiers in Rumelia (southeastern Europe).
 Upon the recommendation of his father, he worked in the courts of several statesmen.
 During the Great Turkish War (also known as the War of the Holy League), he was in the battle front near Belgrade (in modern Serbia).
 Before the war was over, he traveled to Jeddah (in modern Saudi Arabia) as the chamberlain (kethüda).
 In the 1730s, he came to the capital Istanbul as the chief of the custıms.
 In 1735, he was promoted to be the vizier and appointed as the governor of Vidin (in modern Bulgaria).
 At the outbreak of the Austro-Russian–Turkish War (1735–39), he fought against Austrians with a relatively small provincial force.
 His efforts proved to be valuable to the Ottoman cause.
 After the main Ottoman army arrived at the front, he was one of the commanders of the army.